maverick0025/project2898AD/README.md

 4. Implement circuit breaker and default method if breaker in action.

 ### Inprogress tasks:
-1. Restructuring the code
-2. Add a function to check the specific event for it's start time, end time and also end date.
+1. Add a function to check the specific event for it's start time, end time and also end date.
 Manage well with end date especially.
+ This function is done.
+But check and send email only if there are any events in the next 2 hours.
+I think if I implement a scheduler here it would do the job
 ### Tasks finished:
 1. Implement get authorization code from google oauth
 2. Take the url from the browser session and store it for future